vttresearch/siteopt_toolbox/docs/siteopt_web_ui/web_interface_documentation.md

 Input data could have been shared in the same repo as the SiteOpt project, but for data confidentiality reasons, it's separated into it's own repo.

-### Feature B: Adding SiteOpt project to the web site
+### Feature B: Adding SiteOpt project to the website
 SiteOpt project (https://extgit.vtt.fi/siteopt/siteopt_toolbox) contains the definition of the workflow, relationships between different workflow items, source code for the items in the workflow, database files (SQLite), and paths to the files used by the workflow items.
 The root folder of the repo is a Spine Toolbox project, which means